A guide to mortgage costs and fees

 The alternative to using a broker is to go direct to a mortgage lender after comparing prices online – for example, by using our mortgage comparison service

-If you go direct, you’ll still get the same regulated financial advice that you would with a broker, and some lenders offer support and guidance on their websites too.
+If you go direct, you’ll still get the same regulated financial advice that you would with a broker.
+Some lenders offer support and guidance on their websites too.

 About London & Country Mortgages Ltd (L&C)